lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-12-07-Memories_first_exposure.md

 The computing environment was less impressive: a [Varian 620/i](http://www.bitsavers.org/pdf/varian/620i/98A9902003C_620iSyRef_Mar69.pdf) with 16K of memory, several tape drives and several cartridge drives.
+You could always count on some of the tape drives being out of action.
-There was no disc, and you could never count on all the tape drives being operational.
+There was no disc, and you had to become an expert on splicing paper tapes.
+Here too, the ASR-33 was king, and in this era of gigabit Internet in the home, consider that their transmission rate was only 110 baud, which is 9 million times slower.

-Although the business language RPG was available, the programmers at ICDC had decided to hack the Fortran system so that REAL numbers were actually 32-bit integers, since you can't use floating-point for accounting purposes.
+Although the business language RPG was available and was probably much more suitable, the programmers at ICDC had decided to hack the Fortran system so that REAL numbers were actually 32-bit integers, since you can't use floating-point for accounting purposes.
 Without going into details, let's just say the programming environment was delicate.
-If Edsger Dijkstra were to enter the machine room, he would probably perish within minutes.
+If [Edsger W Dijkstra](https://www.computer.org/profiles/edsger-dijkstra) were to enter the machine room, he would probably perish within minutes.

-During my first summer, an insurance group called Gateway went bankrupt.
+During my first summer, a major insurance group called Gateway went bankrupt.
-This caused a crisis: suddenly many of the loans lacked collateral.
+This was a crisis: suddenly a big chunk of loans lacked collateral.
-I was given the task of determining ICDC's exposure to Gateway and of generating letters to the affected customers informing them that they had to pay off the full balance of their loans even though their insurance was gone (today it would be too bad for the lender) and that ICDC, Inc. was prepared to refinance their existing balance and new insurance on generous terms.
+I was given the task of determining ICDC's exposure to Gateway and of generating letters to the affected customers informing them that they would have to pay off the full balance of their loans even though their insurance was gone (today it would be a haircut for the lender) and that ICDC, Inc. was prepared to refinance their existing balance and new insurance on generous terms.

-Just about every program they ran—and to run a program, you had to mount a tape holding its object code along with other tapes for its inputs and outputs—was nothing but a database query.
+To run a program, you had to mount a tape holding its object code along with other tapes for its inputs and outputs.
+(I also recall a small library of paper tapes but I have forgotten what they were for.)
+Just about every program they ran was nothing but a database query, reading successive records from the master file and performing some action (such as printing a letter) for every record that satisfied certain criteria.
 Databases that could do these tasks were surely available by the 1970s and data processing services powered by mainframes probably could have replaced our team.
-As I discovered a few years later, this happened: something broke beyond repair and the company was forced temporarily to return to manual processing.
+As I discovered a few years later, this actually happened: something broke beyond repair and the company was forced temporarily to return to manual processing.
-But when I was there, rather than outsourcing their data processing needs, the company was building a small business software suite with the aim of taking in the data processing needs of others.
+But when I was working there, rather than outsourcing their data processing needs, the company was building a small business software suite with the aim of satisfying the data processing needs of others.
 Something tells me they never got a single client.

 Academics are often urged to learn about the real world of industrial computing, but something tells me that the four summers I spent don't count.
 Yet I learned a lot.
+And I earned about $2.50 per hour.